RIFTIO/xtreme-helm/README.md

 files in this dir
 * README.md this file
-* repos.yaml -- values to use public repos
+* repos.yaml -- values to use public repos -- you will need this unless you are in the Zhone lab
 * storage.yaml -- values to use the non-default storage class
 * values-aeo.yaml -- values to get the latest build
-* kafka.yaml -- values to work around a bug in the kafka message broker
 * ports.yaml -- values to force all services to use unique ports on a single IP (needed for k3s)
 * install_xtreme -- a script for running the install.
 Use ./install_xtreme --help
 * xtreme/ the helm chart